OpenHistoricalMap/maplibre-gl-dates/README.md

 ## Installation

-To install this plugin in an NPM environment, run the following command:
+This plugin is available as [an NPM plugin](https://www.npmjs.com/package/@openhistoricalmap/maplibre-gl-dates).
+To install it, run the following command:

 ```bash
 npm install @openhistoricalmap/maplibre-gl-dates